Using Kibana

 Kibana is an open source data visualization plugin for Elasticsearch.
 It provides visualization capabilities on top of the content indexed on an Elasticsearch cluster.
 Support Engineering uses Kibana to both search for error events on GitLab.com and to detect when specific changes were made to various aspects of it by a user.

-Note: Kibana does not retain logs older than 7 days.
+Note: Kibana does not retain logs older than 7 days and defaults to the UTC time zone.

 Parameters